VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 In the implementation file, `AIPaddle.c`, we need to implement the logic to mutate the paddle depending on which number of player the system has been assigned.

 In the case that the system is player 1, the `AIPaddle`'s instance will be synched with the remote player's paddle.
-To do that, we are going to mutate it to a new class, `RemotePladdle`.
+To do that, mutate it to a new class, `RemotePladdle`.
 If this system is player 2, we can simply mutate the `AIPaddle` to `PlayerPaddle` since that class already handles the local player's inputs.

 We need to reset the position of the paddle too.